nuest/mro-docker/README.md

 MRO focusses on speed and reproducibility.
 By default, packages are not installed from main CRAN, but from a CRAN repository snapshot.
 For more information see https://mran.revolutionanalytics.com/documents/rro/reproducibility/.
 MRO promises better speed by using special multitreaded math libraries, replacing default R's BLAS/LAPACK libraries.

 **Important**: By running this container you accept the MKL license, see file `mklLicense.txt`.
-The interactive installation script of the [MKL download package](https://mran.revolutionanalytics.com/download/) was adapted in `RevoMath_noninteractive-install.sh`.
+The interactive installation script of the [MKL download package](https://mran.revolutionanalytics.com/download/) was adapted in `RevoMath_noninteractive-install.sh` to not require any user input.

 ## Build and run